Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 7:**

 > Submit the visualization data.
+This tells Bridges that you are ready to submit you data to be visualized.

 {% highlight java  %}